lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

 ..  container:: justify

-    Feel free to play with the factor (1.005) and the number of loop (45) to generate more or less large cracking in the silica.
+    Feel free to play with the factor (1.005) and the number of loop (45) to generate different cracking in the silica.

     After the dilatation, a final equilibration step of 20 picoseconds is performed.
-If you look at the dump file produced after executing this script, or at |video_dilatation|, you can see the dilatation occurring step-by-step and the atoms adjusting to the box size.
-At first, the deformations are reversible (elastic regime), but at some point, bonds start breaking and dislocations appear (plastic regime).
-You can download the final state directly by clicking
+If you look at the dump file produced after executing this script, or at |video_dilatation|, you can see the dilatation occurring step-by-step, and the atoms adjusting progressively to the box size.

+    At first, the deformations
+    are reversible (elastic regime).
+At some point, bonds start breaking and dislocations appear (plastic regime).

+    Alternatively, you
+    can download the final state directly by clicking
     |download_silica_dilated|.
 The final system, with the crack, resembles:

 .. |video_dilatation| raw:: html